kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ## Question 5: Rolling averages

 - What is the meaning of “5 year average” vs “annual average”?
+5 year average is the rolling average that smooth the annual variation signal in the data, and compare to annual average, it shows a more smooth trend of increase in temperature.
 - Construct 5 year averages from the annual data.
 Construct 10 & 20-year
   averages.
 - Plot the different averages and describe what differences you see and